Islandora/islandora_bookmark/README.md

 Set the permissions in Administration » People (admin/people/permissions).
 There are permissions to administer, use, and share bookmarks.
 Anonymous users can never share bookmarks.

+The bookmark tool only displays on Islandora object pages for logged-in Drupal users with existing bookmark lists.
+The admin page has an option to create a default bookmark list for each individual user.
+Users cannot delete their default lists.
+The first time you enable default bookmark lists, you will have to log out and log back in before you can view your default list.

 ### Customization

 Table cells referencing the bookmarked objects in both bookmark lists and bookmark Solr results can be modified.
 One way is by overriding the default template file located at `theme/islandora-bookmark-object-display.tpl.php`.
 Another way is to use `hook_islandora_bookmark_object_markup()` to let another module define the content and markup.

-The admin page has an option that allows for a single default Bookmark list be created for each individual user.
-This list differs in the fact that it cannot be deleted.

 ## Troubleshooting/Issues